A Dieudonn\'e theory for analytic p-divisible groups and applications to Shimura varieties: Introduction

 The main objects of study of this paper are relative analytic $p$-divisible groups $\Gs \rightarrow S$, where $S$ is an adic space over $\Q_p$.
 Following \cite[§2.1]{Farg19}, these are smooth families of commutative adic groups for which $[p]\colon \Gs \rightarrow \Gs$ is finite étale surjective and such that $\Gs$ is of topologically $p$-torsion.
 This means that we have an equality of $v$-sheaves $\Gs = \Gs\langle p^{\infty} \rangle$, where we define, following Heuer \cite[§2]{heuer2022geometric}

+Important examples of analytic $p$-divisible groups are adic generic fibers $\mathfrak{G}_{\eta}$ of $p$-divisible groups over formal models $\Ss$ of $S$.
+More generally, we define a generic fiber functor on log $p$-divisible groups in the sense of Kato \cite{kato2023logarithmicdieudonnetheory}, see Proposition \ref{prop: generic fibers of log p-divisible groups}.
+Another interesting class of examples are the topologically $p$-torsion subgroups $A\langle p^{\infty} \rangle$ of abelian varieties $A$, viewed as adic spaces.
+More generally, we allow families of abeloid varieties, the rigid analytic analogue of complex tori \cite{lutkebohmert2016}.

-As we extensively rely on the technique of reduction to the perfectoid case, we restrict our attention to a class of adic spaces $S$ over $\Q_p$, the so-called good adic spaces (see Definition \ref{def: good adic spaces}) on which the diamond functor is fully faithful.
+As we extensively rely on the technique of reduction to the perfectoid case, we restrict our attention to a subcategory of adic spaces $S$ over $\Q_p$, the so-called good adic spaces (see Definition \ref{def: good adic spaces}), on which the structure sheaf is a $v$-sheaf.
 For example, $S$ could be a seminormal rigid space or a perfectoid space.
 There is also a meaningful definition of analytic $p$-divisible groups over arbitrary locally spatial diamonds, see Remark \ref{rmk: p-divisible groups over LSD}.